-The most up-to-date figures for the 2022/23 reporting period highlight that 55 per cent of all features are in favourable condition, 36 per cent are in unfavourable condition, 3 per cent are unfavourable-recovering and less than 1 per cent are destroyed.
-Six per cent of features have not had a formal condition assessment, and so a feature condition assessment cannot be determined for these features.
+The most up-to-date figures for the 2023/24 reporting period highlight that 55 per cent of all features, both terrestrial and marine, are in favourable condition, 36 per cent are in unfavourable condition, 3 per cent are unfavourable-recovering and less than 1 per cent are destroyed.
+A total of 5 per cent of features have not had a formal condition assessment therefore a condition cannot be determined for these features.

-When split into habitats, species and earth science features assessed, 38 per cent of habitats and 57 per cent of species features are in favourable condition, compared to 94 per cent of earth science features in favourable condition.
+When split into habitats, species and Earth science features assessed, 38 per cent of habitats and 58 per cent of species features are in favourable condition, compared to 93 per cent of Earth science features in favourable condition.
 This reflects the relative stability of geological features compared to the increasing pressures on the natural environment, contributing to the comparatively lower percentages for habitats and species features.